Small Business Challenge

 Deadlines & Review Process

-A completed application, that includes a signed application along with a full grant proposal narrative and supporting documentation (e.g. letters of support) as detailed on the last page of these guidelines, is due March 8th 2017, at 5:00 PM (EST).
+A completed application that includes a signed application along with a full grant proposal narrative and supporting documentation (e.g. letters of support) as detailed on the last page of the application guidelines, is due December 22, 2017 at 5:00 PM (EST).
 Incomplete applications will not be reviewed.

-Completed applications will be evaluated by a grant committee and awardees will be announced by the end of March 2017.
-Awardees will have until April 5th 2017 to confirm, in writing, acceptance of their award.
+Completed applications will be evaluated by a grant committee and awardees will be announced by January 15, 2018.
+Awardees will have until January 19, 2018 to confirm, in writing, acceptance of their award.
 Failure to confirm will result in a forfeiture.

-Awardees should be prepared to implement plans in early May 2017.
-EDD staff will work with awardees one-on-one to establish bench marks to ensure grant projects are realized and on track for completion by June 19th, 2017.
+Awardees should be prepared to implement plans no later than May 2018.
+Projects must be fully paid for by June 1, 2018.
+Economic Development staff will work with awardees one-on-one to establish benchmarks to ensure grant projects are realized and on track for completion.
 Grant funds will be awarded upon project completion.

 To participate in the Small Business Challenge Grant applicants must review and complete the Small Business Challenge Grant application form.